1) An Absurd California Death Penalty Cost Review: A Rebuttal to "Cut This: The Death Penalty"(1)

 There may be no cost savings in getting rid of death row, with the exception that, if Calif had a responsible death penalty protocol, there would be many more executed murderers, thus reducing incarceration costs on death row, saving money on incarcerations costs over other level IV prisoners.

-Mitchell/Alarcón have made their study highy suspect by their refusal to share their database, which we can presume is unreliable, otherwise they would be happy to share it.
+Mitchell/Alarcón have made their study highly suspect by their refusal to share their database, which we can presume is unreliable, otherwise they would be happy to share it.

 Rough estimates find that life without parole may cost more in California than the death penalty.

-If the Paula Mitchell/Judge Arthur L. Alarcón study is accurate (which no one can know) and the death penalty has cost California $4 billion since 1977 and there have been 2700 death penalty trials, that would mean, on average, the cases cost $1.5 million/case, for pre trial, trial, appeals, incarceration and executions.
+If the Paula Mitchell/Judge Arthur L. Alarcón study is accurate (and they tell you it's not, above -- "impossible" "projected" "rough estimates") and the death penalty has cost California $4 billion since 1977 and there have been 2700 death penalty trials, that would mean, on average, the cases cost $1.5 million/case, for pre trial, trial, appeals, incarceration and executions.

 Credit death penalty

-If we calculated the cost savings by having the death penalty, of a plea bargain to LWOP, only possible with the death penalty, such would be the cost of trial and appeals of a LWOPcase, deducted as a cost credit to the death penalty side of the ledger and would result in a lesser net cost per death penalty case.
+If we calculated the cost savings by having the death penalty, of a plea bargain to LWOP, only possible with the death penalty, such would be the cost of trial and appeals of a LWOP case, deducted as a cost credit to the death penalty side of the ledger and such would result in a lesser net cost per death penalty case.

-This would reduce the average cost of a death penalty case by approximately $100,000.
+This would reduce the average cost of a death penalty case by approximately $100,000, which I consider a wildy low estimate.

 Increasing costs - death penalty